zack-not-zac/PeekingDuck/README.md

 # PeekingDuck

 ## About
 The PeekingDuck app allows you to inject your own keystrokes into a computer.
-It does this with the help of the [Android Keyboard Gadget](https://github.com/pelya/android-keyboard-gadget), this allows us to turn the phone into a keyboard.
+It does this with the help of the [Android Keyboard Gadget](https://github.com/pelya/android-keyboard-gadget), which allows us to turn the phone into a keyboard.
 This application is meant to emulate and build upon the functionality of the [USB Rubber Ducky](https://shop.hak5.org/products/usb-rubber-ducky-deluxe).
-The app supports [DuckyScript](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript), the language used by the USB rubber ducky to interact with the keyboard.
+The app supports [DuckyScript](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript), the language used by the USB Rubber Ducky to interact with the keyboard.

+The application features:
+* Ability to load, edit, and create DuckyScripts
+* Add script instances to the queue (meaning you can queue multiple instances of the same script!)
+* A simple user interface (No need for terminal emulators!)
+* Run scripts when the phone is connected to a PC (currently requires the application to be in the foreground when the phone is connected)
+* Use the phone storage to copy or save files from the connected computer when connected using MTP mode.

 ## Creators
-This app was developed as a group university project, as part as of our coursework for CMP311 - Professional Project Development and Delivery.
+This app was developed as a group university project.

 Contributors:
 * [Zack Anderson](https://github.com/zack-not-zac) - Team Leader